openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 * `end_range_digits_strategy: "verse"`
 	* `verse`: treat "Jer 33-11" as "Jer 33:11" (end before start) and "Heb 13-15" as "Heb.13.15" (end range too high).
 	* `sequence`: treat them as sequences.

+#### Versification
+* `versification_system: "default"`
+	* `default`: the default ESV-style versification.
+Also used in AMP and NASB.
+	* `ceb`: use CEB versification, which varies mostly in the Apocrypha.
+	* `kjv`: use KJV versification, with one fewer verse in 3John.
+Also used in NIV and NKJV.
+	* `nab`: use NAB versification, which generally follows the Septuagint.
+	* `nlt`: use NLT versification, with one extra verse in Rev. Also used in NCV.
+	* `nrsv`: use NRSV versification.
+	* `vulgate`: use Vulgate numbering for the Psalms.

 ### Messages